malikdreamy/JATE/README.md

 Jate is a PWA text-editor.
 It is installable on your desktop from the Chrome Browser.
 It is also installable on any modern mobile devices.

-## Installation

-After going to https://jate-editor-text.herokuapp.com/ on the Chrome Browser press the install button and it will be installed on your machine

 ## Usage